mwielbut/StatusBarMessageExample/README.md

 The additional status bar can be controlled to show/hide when required and appears directly underneath the existing one.
 We find it very useful for displaying network status notifications in our App.

-This is an alternative to the other popular option of overlaying a custom status bar on top of the existing one.
+This is an alternative to  overlaying a custom status bar on top of the existing one.
 * [kgstatusbar](http://www.cocoacontrols.com/controls/kgstatusbar)
 * [twstatus](http://www.cocoacontrols.com/controls/twstatus)